-A key ingredient to future decarbonisation of the transport system will be the availability of low carbon advanced fuels, both liquid and gaseous e.g. those produced from biomass, synthetic fuels using green electricity.
-Their production may potentially remove existing CO2 from the environment and they may be used for chemical storage of electrical energy.
-These fuels may also have the advantage of providing improved vehicle efficiency and reduced emissions through better combustion.
-R&D challenges will include more efficient ways of production which may occur exterior to the vehicle or on-board.
-Novel ways of storing and distributing these fuels is desirable and the infrastructure to allow them to be freely available where they are needed whilst minimizing further emissions.
+A key ingredient to future decarbonisation of the transport system will be the availability of low carbon advanced fuels and blending components, both liquid and gaseous e.g. those produced from biomass, synthetic fuels using green electricity.
+Their production may potentially remove existing $CO_2$ from the environment, may occur exterior to the vehicle or on board e.g. reformers, on-board CCS, and they may be used for chemical storage of electrical energy.
+Higher quality fuels may also have the advantage of providing improved vehicle efficiency and reduced emissions through better combustion.
+R&D challenges will include more energy and $CO_2$ efficient ways of production of traditional and new fuels.
+Novel ways of storing and distributing these fuels may be desirable and the infrastructure to allow them to be freely available where needed whilst minimizing further emissions.

-Impact: Near zero CO2 WTW, allows availability of low carbon energy for sectors whether suitable for electrification or not.
+Impact: Near zero $CO_2$ WTW, allows availability of low carbon energy for sectors whether suitable for electrification or not.